Postdoctoral Scholar Program

 In order to be eligible for one of these awards, applicants must have received their doctoral degree no more than 3 years before their start date.
 A doctoral degree is required at the time of appointment, but not at the time of application.
 It is also expected that candidates will have a command of the English language.
 The following groups are not eligible for the Scholar competition: MIT-WHOI Joint Program Students; those holding any type of WHOI appointment at the post-doctorate level during the 12 months prior to December 31st of the Scholar application year; and those with more than 12 total months as a WHOI guest student, or who have a formal doctoral (co)advisor who is a WHOI employee.

-Applications are required by October 15, 2021.
+Applications are required by October 15, 2023.
 Awardees can initiate their study and research period at the Institution any time after January 1 and before December 1st of the year following the award notification.
 December 1st is a firm deadline.
 It is expected that awardees will physically reside at WHOI for at least two-thirds of their total postdoctoral award period.
-Recipients of the 2022-2023 awards will receive an annual stipend of $63,300 for an 18-month appointment, plus relocation and health and welfare allowances.
+Recipients of the 2024-2025 awards will receive an annual stipend of at least $70,000 for an 18-month appointment, plus relocation and health and welfare allowances.
 Limited support is also available for travel expenses, equipment, supplies, and special services.
 Although extensions to this fellowship are rare, WHOI Postdoctoral Scholars are able to submit proposals to extend their stay as a Postdoctoral Investigator.
 Sponsors are committed to supporting Scholars in their career development.